 - Communities of Spirit and those leading inspired by the possibilities of mercy and justice.
 We think we’ll see a lot of creative and hopeful energy and intelligence; so expect to meet with clergy and faith networks all along the way.
 We’ll begin with an interfaith blessing in San Diego and end with Rev. Dr. William Barber at Shaw University in Raleigh, so you can expect some Spirit to move.

-Beyond the inspiration, we expect to learn a great deal about people like you and me are investing their time, credibility and energy in practical work advancing health, mercy and justice in their community.
-If you’ll help us see just that, I’d be grateful.
+“We expect to learn a great deal about people who are investing their time, credibility and energy in practical work advancing health, mercy and justice in their community,” said Gunderson.